 Lifetime Gift Tax Exemption

-- The lifetime exemption is tied to the estate tax exemption.
-In 2025, it is $13.99 million per individual.
+- The lifetime exemption is tied to the estate tax exemption, which is $13.99 million per person in 2025.

 Reporting Gifts On Your Taxes

-- If you exceed the annual exclusion, you must file IRS Form 709 (United States Gift and Generation-Skipping Transfer Tax Return) with your federal income tax return.
+- If you give more than the annual limit to someone, you must file IRS Form 709 with your federal income tax return.

-- Filing does not mean you owe taxes unless your total gifts exceed your lifetime exemption.
+- Filing the form does not automatically mean you owe taxes.
+You only pay gift tax if your total lifetime gifts go beyond the $13.99 million exemption.

 Gift Tax Rates